rolling-scopes-school/tasks/tasks/react/project-management-system-EN.md

 - [ ] When trying to delete the board, we should receive a confirmation modal.
 The confirmation modal must be a generic component (one for the entire application). **1 points**
 - [ ] The user profile editing functionality is implemented. **3 points**

-### Board route - max 260 points
+### Board route - max 26 points

-- [ ] Button for column creation is displayed **10 points**
+- [ ] Button for column creation is displayed **1 point**
-- [ ] If a board contains at least one column - a button for task creation is displayed as well **10 points**
+- [ ] If a board contains at least one column - a button for task creation is displayed/become enabled as well **1 points**
-- [ ] A modal window with form is displayed for column and task creation  **30 points**
+- [ ] A modal windows with forms is displayed for column and task creations  **3 points**
-- [ ] A vertical scrollbar is displayed in the column when overflowing with the number of column tasks  **20 points**
+- [ ] A vertical scrollbar is displayed in the column when overflowing with the number of column tasks  **2 points**
-- [ ] The page itself on the current route doesn't have a vertical scrollbar **10 points**
+- [ ] The page itself on the current route doesn't have a vertical scrollbar **1 points**
-- [ ] With the help of drag-n-drop, we can swap columns. **30 points**
+- [ ] With the help of drag-n-drop, we can swap columns. **3 points**
-- [ ] With the help of drag-n-drop, we can change the order of tasks within a column.  **30 points**
+- [ ] With the help of drag-n-drop, we can change the order of tasks within a column.  **3 points**
-- [ ] With the help of drag-n-drop, we can change the task belonging to the column.  **50 points**
+- [ ] With the help of drag-n-drop, we can change the task belonging to the column.  **5 points**
-- [ ] by clicking on the task, we open a modal window with the edit task form.
-The requirements for the form and window are the same as everywhere else. **30 points**
+- [ ] The functionality of viewing and editing of the task has been implemented. **3 points**
 - [ ] The task must have a delete task button.
-On click: confirmation modal -> delete.  **10 points**
+On click: confirmation modal -> delete.  **1 points**
-- [ ] The top of a column should always display the column title.
-By clicking the title the test should turn into a form with cancel and submit buttons.
-After typing a text into the input and clicking the submit button the tile of the column should be updated. **20 points**
+- [ ] At the top of the column should be Title.
+When you click on it, it should become an input, with Submit and Cancel buttons near it.
+After entering text in the input and clicking Submit - the Title of the column should change. **2 points**
 - [ ] The column should have a delete button.
-By clicking -> confirmation modal -> when approving -> deleting. **10 points**
+By clicking -> confirmation modal -> when approving -> deleting. **1 points**

 ### General requirements - max 80 points